 A statistical procedure for understanding the effects of two or more independent variables on a dependent variable.
 Widely used for prediction and forecasting.

-In statistics upper-case "N" refers to the population size.
-Lower-case "n" refers to the sample size.
+In statistics nomenclature upper-case N refers to the population size.
+Lower-case n refers to the sample size.

 Net Promoter Score (NPS)